 Before checking in always ask to see a room first, and don’t forget to test the fan or the air-conditioning.
 Do note that there is loud music on the street at night, so if you want a quieter environment, find a guest house on the adjacent Soi Rambuttri or Rambuttri alley.
 It’s just a 3-4 minute walk from the chaos but a much better place to stay for some peaceful night sleep.

 Khao San Road is a great place to just hang out, eat at a restaurant, buy all kinds of clothing and other items, get a massage, watch people, or have a few drinks and enjoy the nightlife.
-It’s the kind of place where many spend days if not weeks just chilling and meeting other travelers.
+It’s the kind of place where many spend days if not weeks just chilling and meeting other travellers.
 A couple of nights stay here is highly recommended to soak in the vibe of the place.